keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 One caveat to be aware of with image data augmentation is that you must be careful to not shift your augmented data distribution too far from the original data distribution.
-The goal is to introduce noise to prevent overfitting and increase generalization, but samples that lie completely out of the data distribution simply add noise to the training process.
+The goal is to prevent overfitting and increase generalization, but samples that lie completely out of the data distribution simply add noise to the training process.